Conifer root and butt rot (Heterobasidion annosum)

 It is caused by the basidiomycete fungus Heterobasidion annosum (H. annosum), which attacks the roots, butts and stems (trunks).
 The fungus previously had the scientific name Fomes annosus.

-In mainland Europe there are high levels of H. annosum: it affects up to 25 per cent of Norway spruce (Picea abies) in Scandinavia, and causes tree decay that results in losses of hundreds of millions of euros every year.
+There are high levels of H. annosum infecton in mainland Europe, but the problem is less severe in the United Kingdom.
+It affects up to 25 per cent of Norway spruce (Picea abies) in Scandinavia, and causes tree decay that results in losses of hundreds of millions of euros every year.

-However, the problem is less severe in the UK, because our conifer stands have been intensively managed for only a relatively short period (100-200 years).
-Therefore H. annosum spores are relatively infrequent, and infection levels remain lower than in Europe.
+The disease is less prevalent in the UK because our conifer stands have been intensively managed for only a relatively short period (fewer than 200 years) compared with those in continental Europe.
+H. annosum spores are therefore relatively infrequent, so infection levels remain lower than in Europe.
 However, there is a risk that spore levels might increase over time.

 Identification and symptoms